ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Admire as much as you can.
-Most people do not admire enough.*
+💬 *Sometimes you put walls up not to keep people out, but to see who cares enough to break them down.*

-— **Vincent van Gogh**
+— **Socrates**

-Updated at: 2025-12-25T01:07:27Z
+Updated at: 2025-12-26T01:07:46Z